 1.1 Scope and Purpose

 The purpose of this document is to summarise available information on the estuarine ecosystem types of South Africa.
-Information was collated and tabulate in a user-friendly manner, that can serve as the reference content for generating factsheets, web content or press releases.
+Information was collated and tabulated in a user-friendly manner, that can serve as the reference content for generating factsheets, web content or press releases.

 The document should be treated as a living document and information on ecosystem types, habitats and species added as new information becomes available.